South Coast, Sri Lanka

 Meet our specialists

-Call us on (858) 523-9000 to start planning your vacation to 23 Palm or take a look at our itineraries to South Coast
+Call us on (858) 523-9000 to start planning your vacation to 23 Palm or take a look at our itineraries to the south coast of Sri Lanka

 23 Palm is designed along the lines of a Dutch period bungalow with high roofs, arched doorways, columns and verandas.
 The cooling ocean breeze and the tropical sun seeps through the slatted timber doorways that surround the villa making it light and airy within.